Build-Expat-Journal-1/Marketing-Page/README.md

 ---

 Welcome to Expat's Journal.
 In order to use this site you must first sign up using our sign up link on the home page.
-After signing up, simply login from home page to start sharing your photos.
+After signing up, simply login from the home page to start sharing your photos.

 ---